peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string GetCharset();

+Gets this media type's charset parameter.

+<b>Returns:</b>

-Returns the charset parameter, converted to ASCII lower-case, if it exists, or  `"us-ascii"`  if the media type is ill-formed (RFC2045 sec.
+Returns the charset parameter, converted to ASCII lower-case, if it exists, or "us-ascii" if the media type is ill-formed (RFC2045 sec.
 5.2), or if the media type is "text/plain" and doesn't have a charset parameter (see RFC2046), or the default charset, if any, for the media type if the charset parameter is absent.
 Returns an empty string in all other cases.

-<b>Returns:</b>

-Not documented yet.

 ### GetHashCode